Klarälven

-Klarälven ("The clear river" in Swedish) is a river flowing through Norway and Sweden.
+Klarälven ("The clear river" in Swedish) is a river flowing through Sweden and Norway.
 Together with Göta älv, which it is called as the river has passed through the lake Vänern, thus regarded as an entity, Göta älv—Klarälven is the longest river in Scandinavia and in the Nordic countries and its Swedish part is the longest river of Sweden.
 These two rivers also have the largest drainage basin in the same areas, 50229 km2 including all the rivers that run into Vänern, of which 42468 km2 is located in Sweden and 7761 km2 in Norway.

 The source of Göta älv/Klarälven at the northeast side of mount Brändstöten.

 It emanates at the northeast side of Mount Brändstöten and flows through a couple of smaller lakes down to Lake Rogen in Härjedalen, Sweden, and then passes through the Norwegian Hedmark, where it flows through the lake Femunden.
 There it is known as Femundelva and Trysilelva.
 The rest of the river, the longest part, flows through Värmland to ultimately discharge in a delta into Vänern at Karlstad.

 In its turn, Vänern drains then into Göta älv, reaching the sea at Gothenburg.

 The river has historically provided significant economic benefits, providing a suitable transport route for log driving, and currently is internationally recognized as excellent sport fishing waters.